clickednebula3/SchoolCode/README.md

 # SchoolCode
-This is for my school code
+This project is being developed by students of Riyadhschool.